vanshmehandru/neonest/Contributing.md

 | Medium     | intermediate / medium  | 8      |
 | Hard       | hard                   | 10     |

-> Points may contribute to GSSoC or community leaderboard recognition.
+> 🏆 These points count toward your GSSoC'25 score and may boost your standing on the community leaderboard.

 ---